 The first big celebrity store event I experienced was a visit from Eddie Izzard, who came to sign his Dress to Kill DVD.
 I was very excited to meet him.
 All the employees on break or starting their shifts got to spend a little time with him in the basement employee area, before he went upstairs to do his signing.
 He was very cool, and I got an autographed DVD.
 Just before I left Borders four years later, Eddie Izzard came back for another signing.
 He was obviously more tired this time, probably at the end of a long public appearance tour.
 He was just as cool, though, and even more famous.
 I enjoyed meeting singers Dar Williams and Joan Baez.
 When Jane Fonda came for a book signing, I helped to mind her dog.
 There were a few times when the events coordinator was busy at another store, so I was put in charge of events with author Laurell K. Hamilton and Blue Dog artist George Rodrigue.

 It was fine for us to get autographs when a celebrity came in for a signing, but it was not cool to ask for one from celebrities who were there as customers.
 Too bad, because my collection would be awesome.
 I was still working store security when Alex Rodriguez came in to browse I was at my usual position by the door, where he stopped and looked outside, clearly annoyed at the rabid baseball fans who were waiting with their binders full of memorabilia to sign.
-I only knew who he was because of the store grapevine, and I’m not really a baseball fan.
+I only knew who he was because of the store grapevine, since I don’t know much about baseball.
 Still, I nodded at him and tried to appear sympathetic.
 He was handsome, he seemed a little arrogant, and I could tell his watch was very expensive.
 That’s all I had time to observe before he walked out to be mobbed.

 One of the nicest people I helped as a bookseller was actor F. Murray Abraham.
 He was energetic and friendly, and I was determined to find something for him.
 I took him to three different floors, trying to find a book in stock that he’d find interesting.
 It was one of those days when we seemed to be sold out of every title I looked up.
 Still, he was full of good humor, and I may have surprised him when I said I enjoyed his performance in the miniseries Dead Man’s Walk.
 Maybe he gets tired of hearing about Amadeus.
 I had good luck with actors.
 I was delighted to find Bill Irwin in the children’s section one day, and we had a quick chat.
 I’d worked with him in 1985 at the La Jolla Playhouse, and I’d recently met him again at the stage door after a performance of his stage show Fool Moon.
 He’s got to be one of the sweetest people in show business.